0x4447/0x4447_product_answering_machine/README.md

 1. Click the blue button `Create`.
 	1. Select `Custom bot`.
 	1. Type `Office` as the name of your bot.
-	1. Select an `Output voice` that you like.
-Joanna seams the more natural of them all.
+	1. Select your favorite `Output voice`.
+Joanna seems to be the most natural-sounding of them all.
-	1. Set 5 min in the `Session timeout` field.
+	1. Set five minutes in the `Session timeout` field.
-	1. And select `No` for the `COPPA` section.
+	1. Select `No` in the `COPPA` section.
 	1. Click `Create`.
-1. Now, on the new page, click `Create Intent`
+1. On the new page, click `Create Intent`.
-	1. On the popup select `Create intent`.
+	1. On the pop-up, select `Create intent`.
 	1. Name it `GetName`
-	1. In the `Slots` section we need first to create a new entry called `first_name`.
-With a `Slot type` of `AMAZON.US_FIRST_NAME`, and with `Prompt` set as `Can I have your name`.
+	1. In the `Slots` section, we first need to create a new entry called `first_name` with a `Slot type` of `AMAZON.US_FIRST_NAME` and a `Prompt` set as `Can I have your name`.
-	1. Click the + button next to the slot to save it.
+	1. Click the `+` button next to the slot to save it.
-	1. Now that we have the Slot, in the `Sample utterances`, we are going to write a bunch of possible sentences a caller can say.
-You can come up with more if you'd like:
+	1. Now that we have the Slot, we'll write some possible sentences a caller might use.
+You can come up with more if you like, but here are a few:
 		1. `Yes sure my name is ​{first_name}​`
 		1. `I'm ​{first_name}​`
 		1. `My name is ​{first_name}​`
 		1. `​{first_name}​`
 		1. Scroll down to the bottom and click `Save intent`.
-1. We are going to make another Intent, this time called `GetMessage`.
+1. We're going to make another Intent called `GetMessage`.
-	1. For the `Slots` we are going to type `message`.
+	1. For the `Slots`, type `message`.
-	1. For the `Slot type` we are going to select: `AMAZON.Festival` because we want the most general type possible, since we want to get the whole voice transcript, and not let Lex try to understand the meaning of what was said.
+	1. For the `Slot type`, select `AMAZON.Festival`.
+We want the most general type possible, because we want to get the entire voice transcript rather than letting Lex try to understand the meaning of what's said.
-	1. For `Prompt`, type anything, since Lex won't be asking the question, we are going to fulfill the intent using our custom Lambda.
+	1. For `Prompt`, type anything.
+Lex won't be asking the question, our lambda will.
-	1. Click the + button next to the slot to save it.
+	1. Click the `+` button next to the slot to save it.
 	1. Scroll down to the bottom and click `Save intent`.
-1. On the same page, from the left menu select `Error Handling`.
+1. On the same page, select `Error Hanling` from the left menu.
 	1. For `Clarification prompts`, type something like:
 		1. `Sorry, I didn't hear you.`
 		1. `What's that?`
-	1. Set the `Maximum number of retries` to 3,
+	1. Set the `Maximum number of retries` to three.
-	1. And for the `Hang-up phrase` write: `Sorry, the connection is to bad.
+	1. For the `Hang-up phrase`, write: `Sorry, the connection is bad.
 Please go to our contact page to send us an email.`
 	1. Click the `+` button next to the message.
 	1. Click the `x` button for the default disconnect message.
-1. On the Setting tab, go to `Aliases`, and create an alias named `production` and select the latest `Bot version`.
-This alias is important for building the our setup.
+1. On the Settings tab, go to `Aliases` and create an alias named `production`.
+Then select the latest `Bot version`.
+This alias is important for building our setup.
-1. On the top right corner of the page click `Build`.
-Once the process is done, you can test your bot, by tying any string that infers your name.
-In return only your name should be extracted from the message.
+1. On the page's top right corner, click `Build`.
+Once the process is done, you can test your bot by tying any string that infers your name.
+In return, only your name should be extracted from the message.
 1. The last step is to publish the bot.
-	1. Click `Publish` found in the top right corner next to `Build`
+	1. Click `Publish` at the top right corner next to `Build`.
 	1. From the modal, select the alias that we created in the step above.
 	1. Once the process is done, the bot is ready to be used by Connect.

 ### Amazon Connect

 1. Go to the [Connect console](https://console.aws.amazon.com/connect/home).
-1. Click the blue `Add an instance` button, or `Get Started`.
+1. Click the blue `Add an instance` button or `Get Started`.
-	1. Check `Store users within Amazon Connect`, and write the name for the `Access URL`, and then click `Next step`.
+	1. Check `Store users within Amazon Connect`, write the name for the `Access URL`, and click `Next step`.
-	1. On the `Create an Administrator` page, fill out the form for a new admin user - this has nothing to do with a IAM user.
-Once ready click `Next step`.
+	1. On the `Create an Administrator` page, fill out the form for a new admin user.
+This has nothing to do with a IAM user.
+Once ready, click `Next step`.
-	1. On the `Telephony Options` check all the options if you want, then click `Next step`.
+	1. On `Telephony Options`, check all options if you like, then click `Next step`.
 	1. Keep the `Data storage` page as is by clicking `Next step`.
-	1. Review the setup and once ready click `Create instance`
+	1. Review the setup and click `Create instance` when ready.
-1. Click on your new Connect setup, and on the left menu, at the bottom, click `Contact flows`.
+1. Click on your new Connect setup and click `Contact flows` at the bottom of the left menu.
-	1. In the `Amazon Lex` section select the region where you created the bot.
+	1. In the `Amazon Lex` section, select the region where you created the bot.
-	1. From the `Bot` drop down menu, select the Lex bot we created in the previous setup.
+	1. From the `Bot` drop-down menu, select the Lex bot we created in the previous setup.
 	1. Click `+ add Lex Bot`.

-After all of this is done we have Lex linked with Connect.
-And we also have the Connect Instance ARN for CloudFormation.
+When this is done, we have Lex linked with Connect and the Connect Instance ARN for CloudFormation.

 ### CloudFormation

 <a target="_blank" href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=zer0x4447-Answering-Machine&templateURL=https://s3.amazonaws.com/0x4447-drive-cloudformation/answering-machine.json">
 <img align="left" style="float: left; margin: 0 10px 0 0;" src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"></a>

-All you need to do to deploy this stack is click the button to the left and follow the instructions that CloudFormation provides in your AWS Dashboard.
-Alternatively you can download the CF file from [here](https://s3.amazonaws.com/0x4447-drive-cloudformation/answering-machine.json).
+To deploy this stack, all you need to do is click the button to the left and follow the instructions that CloudFormation provides in your AWS Dashboard.
+Alternatively, you can download the CF file from [here](https://s3.amazonaws.com/0x4447-drive-cloudformation/answering-machine.json).

-#### What will deploy?
+#### What Will Deploy?

 ![Answering Machine Diagram](https://raw.githubusercontent.com/0x4447/0x4447_product_answering_machine/assets/diagram.png)

-The stack takes advantage of AWS SES, AWS Lambda and DyamoDB.
+The stack takes advantage of AWS SES, AWS Lambda, and DyamoDB.
 You'll get:

-- 4x AWS Lambdas (1x CodeBuild and 1x CodePipeline for each Lambda to support auto-deployment)
+- 4x AWS Lambda (1x CodeBuild and 1x CodePipeline for each Lambda to support auto-deployment)
 - 1x DynamoDB table
 - 1x SES Topic
 - 1x SES Subscription

-All the project resources can be found [here](https://github.com/topics/0x4447-product-answering-machine).
+All project resources can be found [here](https://github.com/topics/0x4447-product-answering-machine).

-#### Auto deploy
+#### Auto Deploy

-The stack is set up in a such a way that any time new code is pushed to a selected branch, the CodePipeline picks up the change and updates the Lambdas for you.
+The stack is set up in a such a way that when new code is pushed to a selected branch, the CodePipeline picks up the change and updates the Lambdas for you.
 These are the available branches:

 - **master**: the latest stable code
 - **development**: unstable code that we test in our test environment - we don't recommend that you use this branch

 ### AWS Lex Update

-Now that we have the stack deployed we have to go back for a moment to Lex to set one of the deployed lambda to process the intent.
+Now that we've deployed the stack, we have to go back to Lex for a moment to set one of the deployed Lambda to process the intent.

 1. Go to the [Lex console](https://console.aws.amazon.com/lex/home).
-1. Click on the `Offcie` bot that we created.
+1. Click on the `Offcie` bot we previously created.
-1. For the Intent, click on the `GetMessage`
+1. For the Intent, click on the `GetMessage`.
 1. In the `Lambda initialization and validation` section:
-	1. Check `Initialization and validation code hook`
+	1. Check `Initialization and validation code hook`.
-	1. From the drop down bellow, select the Message Lambda, and when the modal drops down, click `Ok`.
+	1. From the drop down bellow, select the Message Lambda, and click `Ok` when the modal drops down.
-1. For the `Fulfillment` section bellow:
+1. For the `Fulfillment` section below:
-	1. Select `AWS Lambda function`
+	1. Select `AWS Lambda function`.
-	1. From the drop down bellow, select the Message Lambda.
+	1. From the drop down below, select the Message Lambda.
 1. Scroll down to the bottom and click `Save intent`.

 ### Amazon Connect Flow

 ![Call Flow](https://github.com/0x4447/0x4447_product_answering_machine/blob/assets/call_flow.png)

-This part of the setup requires you to edit a JSON file to update it to your setup.
-But before we do that, let's start with the basic.
+This part of the setup requires that you edit a JSON file to update it to your setup.
+But before we do that, let's start with the basics.

-1. Use the URL that you created to access the Connect dashboard.
+1. Use the URL you created to access the Connect dashboard.
-1. Once logged in, hover over the 3th icon from the left menu, and select: `Contact flows`.
+2. Once logged in, hover over the third icon from the left menu and select `Contact flows`.
-1. On the `Contact flows` page, click ` Create contact flow`.
+3. On the `Contact flows` page, click `Create contact flow`.
-1. On the new page, name your flow, for example `Offcie`.
+4. On the new page, name your flow (for example, `Office`).

-At this stage you can download our [contact flow that we create](https://raw.githubusercontent.com/0x4447/0x4447_product_answering_machine/assets/call_flow.json).
-This is the file that you'll have to edit, and replace some ARNs of the lambda functions to your owns.
-Sadly there isn't an automatic way of doing this.
-You can find the ARNs in the output section of the deployed stack in CloudFormation.
+At this stage, you can download our [contact flow that we create](https://raw.githubusercontent.com/0x4447/0x4447_product_answering_machine/assets/call_flow.json).
+This is the file that you'll have to edit, replacing some ARNs of the Lambda functions with your own.
+Sadly, there's no automatic way to do this.
+You can find the Lambda ARNs in the output section of the deployed stack in CloudFormation.

-Once the file is changed you can import the flow: at the top right corner you have the `Save` button, which has an arrow pointing down.
+Once you change the file, you can import the flow.
+At the top right corner is the `Save` button, which has a downward-pointing arrow.
 Click on it and select `Import flow (beta)`.
-Select the file, and upload it.
-Once the flow will show up on the page, **don't forget** to click `Publish`.
-At this stage we have to attach the flow we made with a phone number.
-To do so, follow this steps:
+Select the file and upload it.
+Once the flow shows up on the page, **don't forget** to click `Publish`.
+At this point, we have to attach the flow we made with a phone number.
+To do so, follow these steps:

-1. From the left menu list, select the 3th icon, and and click `Phone numbers`.
+1. Select the  third icon on the left menu list and click `Phone numbers`.
-1. Click `Claim a number` that you can find on the right side of the page.
+1. Click `Claim a number` on the right side of the page.
-1. On the new page, select the Country
+1. Select the country on the new page.
-1. From the list of numbers, select one that you like the most.
+1. Select the number you like best from the list of numbers.
-1. Add a simple `Description`
+1. Add a simple `Description`.
-1. From the `Contact flow / IVR` drop down, select the flow that you created.
+1. Select the flow you created from the `Contact flow/IVR` drop-down.
 1. Click `Save`.

 # Pricing

-All resources deployed via this stack will potentially cost you money.
-But you'd have to do the following for this to happen:
+All resources deployed via this stack will potentially cost you money, but you'd have to do the following for this to happen:

-- Invoke Lambdas over 1,000,000 times a month
+- Invoke Lambdas over 1,000,000 times per month
-- Send over 1000 SNS emails a month
+- Send over 1000 SNS emails per month
-- Send over 1 GB of data a month through SNS
+- Send over 1 GB of data per month through SNS
 - Exceed 100 build minutes on CodeBuild
+- Exceed the read and write capacity of DynamoDB
 - $1 per active CodePipeline (must run at least once a month to be considered active)

-The only payment you'll encounter from Day One is with Connect, since they bill per minutes of use, check their [pricing](https://aws.amazon.com/connect/pricing/) page to get an idea of costs.
+The only payment you'll encounter from Day One is with Connect, since they bill per minutes of use.
+Check their [pricing](https://aws.amazon.com/connect/pricing/) page to get an idea of the cost.

 # How to work with this project